 Tips on Sunset Photography Techniques

-Firstly, for Sunset photography, you need to use the lowest possible ISO to maintain quality and sharpness.
+Firstly, you need to use the lowest possible ISO for Sunset photography to maintain quality and sharpness.
 Therefore, using a tripod is highly suggested to avoid the camera shake.

 Average Metering Mode

-Generally speaking, in the Average Metering mode, the camera light meter measures the light from several different parts of the scene and makes an average exposure.
+Generally speaking, in the Average Metering mode, the camera light meter measures the light from several parts of the scene and makes an average exposure.
 In the picture below, I used the Average metering mode.
 The camera tried to make an overall exposure.
 Therefore, it sacrificed the colourful sunset sky over the darkness of the foreground.

 Sunset Photography using Average metering

-As I mentioned above, the camera was on a tripod, so, just by changing the metering mode to Spot Metering I captured this photo:
+As I mentioned above, the camera was on a tripod, so, just by changing the metering mode to Spot Metering, I captured this photo:

 Sunset Photography using Spot metering